keshavbasanwal/myBookLibrary/README.md

 - The Mind's I by Daniel Dennett and Douglas Hofstadter
 || https://www.goodreads.com/en/book/show/2081

-- The Last Question story by Isaac Asimov
+- The Last Question by Isaac Asimov

 ### Books I think I will Read in future